 Direct2Compensation work with some of the best expert accident at work solicitors in the UK.
 With our easy to understand claims process and ability to handle your claim quickly, simply and transparently, there are many reasons that make us the right choice when it comes to starting your claim for injury compensation.

 If you have suffered an injury and want to know if you can make a claim for compensation, contact us today.
-You can start your claim online or request a call back, and one of our expert team will be in touch to offer help.
+You can start your claim online or , and one of our expert team will be in touch to offer help.
 Alternatively, call us on 01225 430285.